Camera FAQ #20: How Do I Photograph Flowers More Dramatically?

 EOS 5D Mark III/ EF24-105mm f/4L IS USM/ FL: 105mm/ Manual exposure (f/4, 1/160 sec., EV±0)/ ISO 1600/ WB: Tungsten Light

-Tip 2: Use an aperture setting that allows you to create large bokeh circles
+Tip 2: Use the widest aperture possible to create large bokeh circles

 Scene 2: Using diagonal composition to capture two flowers